fbpx

 Five Indicators that Can Help IP Counsels do Better in Prosecutions

 Someone not so famous once said — If something helps you get better, leverage it.
 The “it” varies from person to person, based on needs and priorities.
-For IP counsel, one such “it” could be insights derived from the data.
+One such “it” could be insights derived from the data for IP counsel.

-Talking specifically about prosecution phase of a patent, there are a few performance indicators which if analyzed, can give an IP Counsel (i.e. you) an overview of the changes that should be made to the filing practice to reap benefits.
+Talking specifically about the prosecution phase of a patent, there are a few performance indicators that, if analyzed, can give an IP Counsel (i.e., you) an overview of the changes that should be made to the filing practice to reap benefits.

 Wondering what those indicators are?